 The second type of audio is the background music, should you choose to use it.
 Your background music should match the pace of your video and must not overpower any spoken lines.
 There are hundreds of royalty-free music tracks available online that you can use.

 Finally, adding subtitles to your customer service video will help increase the accessibility of your material.
-It will ensure that your viewers understand what you’re trying to say even if they are hearing impaired or watching your video without sound or in a noisy environment.
+Learning how to add subtitles to a video will ensure that your viewers understand what you’re trying to say even if they are hearing impaired or watching your video without sound or in a noisy environment.

 Before you upload your video, you need to edit out any unnecessary content and fix any errors.
 It’s always better to shoot more footage than you need and trim it down at the editing stage.
 Editing your video will let you alter the audio levels, ensure that the color balance is correct, and allow you to spot any factual errors.